 If you cannot pay your gas or electric bill during the COVID-19 pandemic because of a financial hardship, here is what you can do:

-If the customer service representative does not agree, ask to speak with a supervisor.
-Explain your financial hardship to the supervisor and tell them what you can afford to pay each month over the next 2 years.
+- If the customer service representative does not agree with a payment plan, ask to speak with a supervisor.
+Explain your financial situation to the supervisor and tell them what you can afford to pay each month.

-If you have a medical condition that requires a utility to be on at all times, you might have protections from being shut off by your utility company.
-If you have such a condition, ask your doctor if they can provide information to the utility company to protect you from a shut off.
+If you have a medical condition (physical or mental) that requires a utility to be on at all times, you might have protections from being shut off by your utility company.
+If you have such a condition, ask your doctor if he/she can provide information to the utility company to protect you from a shut off.

 You can also be protected from a shut off if there is a child up to 24 months old living in the household